davecheney/gophercon2018-performance-tuning-workshop/0-welcome/introduction.md

 ### Out of order execution

 Out of order, also known as super scalar, execution is a way of extracting so called _Instruction level parallism_ from the code the CPU is executing.
-Modern CPUs effectively do SSA at the hardware level to establish data dependencies between operations, and where possible run independant operations in parallel.
+Modern CPUs effectively do SSA at the hardware level to identify data dependencies between operations, and where possible run independant operations in parallel.

 However there is a limit to the amount of parallism inherent in any piece of code.
-It's also tremendously power hungry as tracking
+It's also tremendously power hungry.
+Most modern CPUs have settled on six execution units per core as there is an n squared cost of connecting each execution unit to all others at each stage of the pipeline.

 ### Speculative execution

+One of the problems with out of order execution is branches and memory loads.
+When a CPU reaches a branch

+Super scalar execution, as we're all learning about through Spectre style vulnerabilities chooses

 To avoid the stalls inherent with branches and loads

 (super-scalar) -- requires register renaming speculative execution -- huge power waste

-Cliff Click has a [wonderful presentation][10] that argues out of order and speculative execution is most useful for
+Cliff Click has a [wonderful presentation][10] that argues out of order and speculative execution is most useful for starting cache misses early thereby reducing observed cache latency.

-vector (SSE) instructions

-All are aimed at extracting instruction level parallism -- the ability to transparently

-Dynamic instruction level parallism

-- craps out around 6 in flight operations -- because of ahmdals law, and because of the power spent

 All these optimisations lead to the improvements in single threaded performance we've seen, at the cost of huge numbers of transistors and power.

-Another place that the transistors are being spent is expensive dynamic optimisations embedded in the CPU itself.

 ## Modern CPUs are optimised for bulk operations